Market Update: April 2022

 That said, one of the worst things an investor can do in times like these is to push the panic button, as the following chart shows.

-Best and Worst Days
+Best and worst days

 If by trying to time the market you avoided the 10 worst days (yellow bars), you would have boosted your return to 12.5% pa.
 If you avoided the 40 worst days, it would have been boosted to 17.5% pa.
 But this is very hard to do, and many investors only get out after the bad returns have occurred, just in time to miss some of the best days and so end up damaging their longer term returns.
 For example, if by trying to time the market you miss the 10 best days (blue bars), the return falls to 7.4% pa.
 If you miss the 40 best days, it drops to just 3.3% pa.
 Hence the old cliché that “it’s time in that matters, not timing”.